mackron/miniaudio/README.md

 - Supports playback, capture, full-duplex and loopback (WASAPI only).
 - Device enumeration for connecting to specific devices, not just defaults.
 - Connect to multiple devices at once.
-- Supports shared and exclusive mode on supported backends.
+- Shared and exclusive mode on supported backends.
 - Backend-specific configuration options.
 - Device capability querying.
 - Automatic data conversion between your application and the internal device.